Biswamoy Biswas

 Biswamoy Biswas (2 June 1923 – 10 August 1994) was an Indian ornithologist who was born in Calcutta, the son of a professor of geology.
 In 1947, he was awarded a three-year fellowship by Sunderlal Hora, then director of the Zoological Survey of India (ZSI).
 It enabled him to study at the British Museum, at the Berlin Zoological Museum under Erwin Stresemann and also at the American Museum of Natural History under Ernst Mayr.

 Biswas studied biology in his college instead of geology as his father wished.
 He graduated from the University of Calcutta in 1943 and received an MSc in 1945.
 He received a Ph.D. in 1952 from the University of Calcutta working under J.L.
 Bhaduri.
 He was part of the Daily Mail expedition sent to look for the Yeti around Mount Everest in 1954.
 He was elected Corresponding Fellow of The American Ornithologists' Union in 1963.
 He later took charge of the Bird and Mammal Section of the Zoological Survey of India.
 He won Chapman Grants from the American Ornithologists' Union in 1965, 1966 and 1970, for research at the British Museum.
 Later, he was joint director of the ZSI, until he retired in 1981, and then emeritus scientist until 1986.

 Some of his landmark works were on the birds of Nepal and Bhutan.
+In the list of birds of the world published by AviList in 2025, Biswas is the cited authority for four bird subspecies and for the blossom-headed parakeet (Psittacula roseata).

 A flying squirrel species Biswamoyopterus biswasi is named in his honour.